datalocaltmp/datalocaltmp.github.io/assets/presentations/bsides-mtl/bsides-mtl.md

 # Example: Meta Quest 2 Binaries

 * Scenario:
-    * You're a Meta Engineer and you've written a simple OS utilities library named `libosutils.so`
+    * You're a Quest 2 Hacker and you've written a simple mod that depends on an utilities library named `libosutils.so`
-    * You write a toy program that calls the `getProcessName` function within the library to return a pid's process name
+    * Your mod calls the function `getProcessName` within `libosutils.so` to return a process name based on it's pid
+    * Go ahead and test out your mod and ....

 ---